PerfectlySoft/PerfectDocs/guide/SQLite.md

 `public func execute(statement: String, doBindings: (SQLiteStmt) throws -> ()) throws`

 A variant on execute that also allows for binding variables to the statement before it runs.
 Also must be in the do-try-catch, as it throws.
-Learn more about binding variables [here](#binding-variables-to-queries)
+Learn more about binding variables [here](#binding-variables-to-queries).

 ### execute with count: and doBindings: